gitbls/pistrong/README.md

 ## Hints

 * Use the `pistrong config` command to quickly and easily configure pistrong for your system.
-See [makeMyCA](https://raw.githubusercontent.com/gitbls/pistrong/master/makeMyCA), which creates a fully-functional CA to serve iOS, Windows, and Linux roadwarriors.
+See [makeMyCA](https://raw.githubusercontent.com/gitbls/pistrong/master/makeMyCA), which creates a fully-functional CA to serve iOS, Windows, and Linux clients   .

 * Typically you'll want to include your host FQDN as one of the VPN SAN keys, unless you are using an IP address to access your VPN server.
 In that case, you'll need to include the IP address.
-For maximum flexibility, pistrong does not apply the host FQDN or IP address as SAN keys.
-It's suggested that you put the VPN-specific SAN key first.
-For example, `--vpnsankey myipsec.home.vpn,myhost.mydomain.com`. pistrong will add both SAN keys to the VPN cert.
-The VPN SAN key should match the value for the --remoteid switch.
+For maximum flexibility, pistrong does not apply the host FQDN or IP address as SAN keys, although makeMyCA does.
+If you are not using makeMyCA you must put the VPN-specific SAN key first.
+For example, `--vpnsankey myipsec.home.vpn,myhost.mydomain.com`. pistrong will add all specified SAN keys to the VPN cert.
+The VPN SAN key should match the value for the --remoteid switch, as this is how strongSwan determines which VPN configuration is applied to an incoming connection.
 The --remoteid value is sent to the user in email.

     makeMyCA adds the host FQDN to the SAN keys it creates.